miriamkw/GluPredKit/README.md

 - `--epochs` (optional): The number of epochs used for training deep learning models (bLSTM, LSTM, MTL, STL and TCN).
 - `--n-cross-val-samples` (optional): Number of samples to use in tuning therapy settings for the Loop model
 - `--n-steps` (optional): The number of steps that will be used for identification in the UvA/Padova model.
 It should be at least 100k.
+- `--training-samples-per-subject` (optional): The number of training samples that will be included for identification in the UvA/Padova model.
+Default is 4320, corresponding to two weeks of data.

 #### Examples
 ```